 - Have a current photograph of each of your pets highlighting any distinctive features

 - Try to have your pet sitter make your dog or cat’s acquaintance before you leave

 Preparations for your home

 - Remove anything that could potentially harm your dog or cat.
-Obvious dangers include medicines, alcohol, chocolate, tobacco and cleaning products, but others items that they may find interesting are ribbon and string, firewood, pine needles, tinsel and other decorations around the house.
+Obvious dangers include medicines, alcohol, chocolate, tobacco, and cleaning products, but other items that they may find interesting are ribbon and string, firewood, pine needles, tinsel, and other decorations around the house.

 - Make sure that your boundary fences and gates are in good condition and there are no escape routes.

 - Remove any household appliances that may cause a potential hazard that your house sitter will not need to use.
 Please don’t remove your kettle!